-The Classic Hollywood conceptualisation of much classic literature tends to have sunk deep, almost immovable roots into the popular psyche: in spite of innumerable attempts to shift the impression, nonetheless who thinks of Mary Shelley’s Frankenstein’s Monster these days and not James Whale’s, or Emily Bronte’s Heathcliff and not William Wyler’s?
-Relatively few.
-When it comes to schismatic appreciation of this process, few rank higher in my mind than the pairing of Basil Rathbone and Nigel Bruce as Sherlock Holmes and Dr Watson: the Conan Doyle fan in me cringes in appreciating Bruce’s version of Watson as a fuddy-duddy with a powerful dash of the P.G.
-Wodehouse or Caldicott and Charters-esque old school tie, parochially bluff charm of the dimly insulated English gentleman.
-The all-action version embodied by handsome movie star Jude Law in Guy Ritchie’s current, tedious reinvention is complete, excessive inversion of the image, but only partly closer to the original mark – notably, the only actor to ever remember that Watson was a wounded war veteran with a slight limp was Robert Duvall (bad accent and all) in The Seven-Percent Solution (1976).
-Rathbone’s Holmes, in appearance, could have stepped directly out of the old Strand magazines, and he embodied the character’s brilliance – the rapid-fire deductions, the delight in disguise, the shows of surprising physical agility – with a perfect flare, even whilst stepping back from the character’s egotism and more antisocial qualities, as a drug-addicted bohemian with a contempt for British class distinctions and certain aspects of traditional morality.
-The jollity of the Rathbone-Bruce pairing both alienates them from the originals, and yet also confirms why they’re still nonetheless held in high terms by classic movie fans: they were just so darn good, you stopped caring that they represented an intensely Hollywoodised, cutesy version of iconic British characters.
+Classic Hollywood's reconceptualisation of much classic literature created versions that have sunk deep, almost immovable roots into the popular psyche.
+In spite of innumerable attempts to shift the impression, who thinks of Mary Shelley’s Frankenstein’s Monster these days and not James Whale’s, or Emily Bronte’s Heathcliff and not William Wyler’s?
+Not many.
+The pairing of Basil Rathbone and Nigel Bruce as Sherlock Holmes and Dr Watson is perhaps the greatest example of this.
+The Conan Doyle fan in me cringes in appreciating Bruce’s version of Watson, who, although allowed moments of professional quality, is mostly used as a comical fuddy-duddy with a powerful dash of the old school tie, parochially bluff charm exuded by the dimly insulated English gentleman, defined so well by other early 20th-century pop culture fixtures, such as the writings of P.G.
+Wodehouse, or Caldicott and Charters from The Lady Vanishes (1938).
+The all-action version embodied by handsome movie star Jude Law in Guy Ritchie’s current, tedious reinvention is a complete, bold inversion of the image, only partly closer to the original mark.
+Notably, the only actor to ever remember that Watson was a wounded war veteran with a slight limp was Robert Duvall (bad accent and all) in The Seven-Percent Solution (1976).
+Rathbone’s Holmes, in appearance, could have stepped directly out of the old Strand magazines, and he embodied the character’s brilliance – the rapid-fire deductions, the delight in disguise, the shows of surprising physical agility – with a perfect flare, even whilst stepping back from the character’s egotism and more antisocial qualities, as a drug-addicted bohemian with contempt for British class distinctions and certain aspects of traditional morality.
+And yet, it's still easy to why this pairing of actors is still held in high terms by classic movie fans: they were just so good.

-The Hound of the Baskervilles was already the most famous Conan Doyle Holmes novel and oft-filmed by the time this version came along, with the first, apparently, being Rudolf Meinert’s 1914 German adaptation (which was strung out as a serial, with increasingly imaginative variations, a la Louis Feuillade), which saw Meinert lay some of the groundwork for the eruption of German Expressionism, as he would go on to help make Das Cabinet des Dr Caligari (1919).
-In any event, Sidney Lanfield’s 1939 adaptation was the first to unite Rathbone and Bruce, under the aegis of 20th Century Fox, and another period-dress film, The Adventures of Sherlock Holmes, would follow hard on its heels before the series was sold on to Universal, where it would be transferred into a modern setting, and expert English quickie director Roy William Neill would take over.
-Neill’s lucid, snappy sense of atmosphere and pacing, and his interesting blending of an unconvincing back-lot Blighty with a personal sense of the material’s quintessential insularity, would more properly define the series.
+The Hound of the Baskervilles was already the most famous Conan Doyle Holmes novel and oft-filmed by the time this version came along; the first adaptation was, apparently, Rudolf Meinert’s 1914 German adaptation (which was strung out as a serial, with increasingly imaginative variations, a la Louis Feuillade), which saw Meinert lay some of the groundwork for the eruption of German Expressionism, as he would go on to help make Das Cabinet des Dr Caligari (1919).
+In any event, Sidney Lanfield’s 1939 adaptation was the first to unite Rathbone and Bruce, under the aegis of 20th Century Fox, and another period-dress film, The Adventures of Sherlock Holmes, would follow hard on its heels before the series was sold on to Universal, where it would be transferred into a modern setting, and expert English quickie director Roy William Neill would take over for all but the first entry, which was handled by John Rawlins.
+Neill’s lucid, snappy sense of atmosphere and pacing, light touch with hints of Expressionism, and his interesting capacity to blend an unconvincing back-lot Blighty with a personalised sense of the material’s quintessential qualities and native insularity, would more properly define the series.

 Unlike in the 1959 Hammer version, still by far the best if not the most faithful version, there’s also a general avoidance of analysing the material for deeper reflexes: whereas the Hammer version is one of the singular examples of the brilliant Terence Fisher touch in making Sir Henry the living, partly unwitting avatar of the sensual greed, rapaciousness, and cruelty of the worst aspects of the aristocratic past, and the Stapletons the degraded, ensnaring revenge for that past, here it’s essentially about the aristocracy’s paranoia about being supplanted by the petit bourgeoisie, and the darkly sexual undercurrents are drained off by making Beryl not, as in the book, Stapleton’s secret, much-abused wife, used by him as bait, but his sister proper.
 This constitutes Beryl not as half-willing femme fatale but as simplistic romantic proxy.
 The Hammer version also more sharply relieves the disparity between Holmes, man of pure rationality, and the mysterious hound, force of supposed supernatural agency, and the coherent way the miasma of history, sex, and violence entwine to bridge the rational and the irrational in a fashion that only Holmes is clever enough to discern.
 Here it’s just a straight murder plot, rendered in a fashion that robs it of essential pulpy force, especially in the film’s abrupt conclusion, leaving Stapleton’s fate up to chance and seeing the lone reference to Holmes’ cocaine habit tossed over the shoulder as a weird but amusing closing gag.
 The Baskerville manservant, Barrymore, is here amusingly rechristened Barryman, and played by John Carradine, perhaps, I can only imagine, to avoid any hint of satire on the acting clan, and Carradine, like Atwill, plays his role as pure red herring, all shifty obfuscation and halting line deliveries.